Kyle-Waite/KyleWaite/README.md

 # Login-Page
 Login/Registration Page all stored in SQL Database

+Hello Everyone!
-Helloe Everyone Here i created a Webpage that allows users to register/logon-off/store passwords the application leverages a SQL Database in SQL Managment studio
+Here I created a Webpage that allows users to register/logon-off/store passwords the application leverages a SQL Database in Microsoft SQL Server Managment studio

 For ech new user it aoutmatically updates the tables in the database storing passwords/usernames/recovery questions

+^( ^.^)^